gdsbook/book/notebooks/12_feature_engineering.md

 ax.set_axis_off();
 ```

-### Assigning point values from surfaces: elevation of AirBnBs
+### Assigning point values from surfaces: elevation of Airbnbs

 We have just seen how to count points around each observation in a point dataset.
 In other cases, we might be confronted with a related but different challenge: transferring the value of a particular point in a surface to a point in a different dataset.

-To make this more accessible, let us illustrate the context with an example question: *what is the elevation of each AirBnB property?* To answer this question, we require, at least, the following:
+To make this more accessible, let us illustrate the context with an example question: *what is the elevation of each Airbnb property?* To answer this question, we require, at least, the following:

-1. A sample of AirBnB property locations.
+1. A sample of Airbnb property locations.
 1. A dataset of elevation.
 We will use here the [NASA DEM](../data/nasadem/README.md) surface for the San Diego area.

-Let  us open and plot the file with elevation data:
+We use the code below, which opens and plot the file with elevation data, to generate Figure XXX4XXX:

 ```python caption="Digital elevation model of the San Diego area." tags=[]
 # Open file